 A previously defined

-Customer must be selected in the dropdown box before proceeding.
-The customer’s
+Customer must be selected in the dropdown box.

 Save the transaction by clicking Create.

-If a customer requests a refund of the credit balance, spend money from a bank or cash account and allocate the refund to Accounts receivable and the customer’s subaccount.
+If a customer requests a refund of the credit balance, record a payment from a bank or cash account and allocate the refund to Accounts receivable and the customer’s subaccount.
 When a refund payment is recorded, the balance of Accounts receivable for the customer will move in the positive direction: